2000 United States presidential election in Montana

 The 2000 United States presidential election in Montana took place on November 7, 2000, and was part of the 2000 United States presidential election.
-Voters chose three electors to the Electoral College, who voted for president and vice president.
+Voters chose three electors to the Electoral College, which voted for president and vice president.

 Montana was won by Governor George W. Bush.
 Bush won most of the counties in the state, and only obtained less than 40% in three counties.
-Bush won the highest populated county, Yellowstone County with exactly 59% of the vote.
+Bush won the highest populated county, Yellowstone County with 59% of the vote.
 Gore won a total of five counties, and did the best in Deer Lodge County.

 Ralph Nader, the Green party nominee, performed very well here, getting 5.95% of the vote statewide.
 He did very well in the western part of the state, getting over 5% of the vote in most of the counties in the region.
 His best performance by far was in Missoula County, where he got over 15% of the vote, which was the only county Nader cracked double digits.
 Nader's performance in Montana made it his fifth strongest state after Alaska, Vermont, Massachusetts and Rhode Island.

 As of the 2024 presidential election, this is the last election in which Missoula County voted for the Republican candidate.
 Al Gore's 33.4% of the vote was the worst performance for a Democrat in Montana since Jimmy Carter in 1980, and no Democrat has fallen under that number since.
 Gore's margin of loss is the largest for a Democrat in Montana since James M. Cox in 1920.

-Montana was 1 of 14 states to be carried at least once by Bill Clinton (whom at the time of the election, Gore was the sitting VP under Clinton) during the elections of 1992 and 1996 (having won the state in 1992) that Gore lost.